What is a 365 Photo Project?

 8. Have Fun!

-I'm sending positive photography vibes and encouragement to those of you involved in 365 projects this year!
-And I'm sending huge congratulations to those of you - like me - who recently completed their projects!
-Whether you shot all 365 days this year, missed a few days here and there, or missed entire weeks on end, you should be proud of yourself for giving it a go and for giving yourself and your family such a special photo gift.
+Whether you shot every single day of the year, missed a few days here and there, or missed entire weeks on end, you should be proud of yourself for giving it a shot and for giving yourself and your family such a special photo gift.

-Do you have any questions, comments or other tips about your own Project 365?
+Do you have any questions, comments or other tips about your own 365 Photo Challenge?
 Leave us a comment below - we would love to hear from you!
 And please share our tutorial using the social sharing buttons (we really appreciate it)!